radiantlogic-v8/documentation-new/documentation/introduction/concepts.md

 ### To Import Data Sources

-If you have existing data sources defined ([exported](#to-export-data-sources) from another instance of RadiantOne) and you would like to import those, from the Main Control Panel > Settings Tab > Server Backend section click on the sub-section representing the types of data sources you want to import (LDAP Data Sources, Database Data Sources or Custom Data Sources).
-On the right side, click **Import**.
-Browse to the zip file containing the data source definitions that you have exported from another RadiantOne server and click **OK**.
+If you have existing data sources defined ([exported](#to-export-data-sources) from another instance of RadiantOne) and you would like to import those, from the Control Panel > Data Catalog > Data Sources,  click **...** in the upper-right corner and select **Import**.
+Select the .json-formatted file containing the data sources you want to import and click **CLOSE**.

->[!warning] If a data source in the import file has the same name as an existing data source, the existing data source is overwritten by the one you are importing.
+>[!warning] If the **Overwrite Existing Data Sources and Schemas** option is toggled ON, data sources in the import file that have the same names as an existing data source are overwritten by the ones you are importing.

 ### To Export Data Sources

-If you have existing data sources defined in a RadiantOne server and you would like to re-use them for another RadiantOne server, from the Main Control Panel > Data Catalog > Data Sources, click **...** in the upper-right corner and select **Export**).
-Select the data sources you want to export, indicate a file name and location and click **Export**.
+If you have existing data sources defined in a RadiantOne server and you would like to re-use them for another RadiantOne server, from the Control Panel > Data Catalog > Data Sources, click **...** in the upper-right corner and select **Export**.
+Select the data sources you want to export, and click **EXPORT**.
+The file is automatically downloaded to the default location directed by your web browser.

 ![exporting data sources](Media/exporting-data-sources.png)

-You can then copy the export file to the desired RadiantOne server and use the [Import](#to-import-data-sources) option to import the data sources.
+You can then connect to the desired target RadiantOne server Control Panel and use the [Import](#to-import-data-sources) option to import the data sources.

 >[!warning] The following default data sources are included with RadiantOne: vdsha (points to the RadiantOne nodes in the cluster), advworks, derbyorders, derbysales, examples, northwind, log2db, and vdapdb (points to the local Derby database server), and replicationjournal (points to a local RadiantOne Universal Directory store and is used for inter-cluster replication).
 Therefore, be aware that when you import one of these data sources on the target RadiantOne server, the data sources with the same name are overwritten.
 For this reason, it is recommended that you do not export these data sources.